-Step three: Adding weather widget to WordPress site
+Step three: Adding a weather widget to the WordPress site

 Again, go back to the WordPress dashboard and navigate to Appearance.
 Then, click on Widgets.

 After clicking the widget area, click on Add Block.
 Then, search Location Weather and add it.
-After that, choose the city you have already added for showing weather forecasts.
+After that, choose the city you have already added to show weather forecasts.

 Finally, click on Update.